 Fiona Lake Photographer & Writer

 Thanks for visiting my website.
 My name is Fiona Lake and for more than thirty years I have specialised in taking agricultural and rural photos.
 In particular - Australia's largest cattle stations (ranches), which are the biggest in the world.
 Quite a few are 10,000 square kilometres in size and run 20,000 or more cattle.
 Most still rely on stock horses for mustering and on many, stockcamps are still usual for at least part of the year.
-Australia is the most urbanised country in the world and because these vast cattle stations are located in remote areas and not open to the general public, accurate information and authentic photos have always been relatively scarce.
+Australia is the most urbanised country in the world and because these vast cattle stations are located in remote areas and not open to the general public, accurate, comparative information and authentic photos have been relatively scarce.

 Nearly 500 of the very best of my outback cattle station photos are included in the best-selling coffee-table style books 'Life as an Australian Horseman' & 'A Million Acre Masterpiece'.
 Unique Australian Christmas cards & outback greeting cards are also available, as well as limited edition photographic art.